 For CINOs or any leadership position tasked with overseeing innovation, the position must be imbued with clear authority and direction in order to fully realize their potential impact.
-According to past CINOs and CTOs, the most effective approach for senior leadership is a balance between explicit and visible leadership commitment with a degree of hands-off management and implicit trust [SOURCE].
+According to past CINOs and CTOs, the most effective approach for senior leadership is a balance between explicit and visible leadership commitment with a degree of hands-off management and implicit trust [Kalil, T., in-person interview by Policy Design Lab, July 21, 2016].

 Deliverable 2: Summary of underlying rationales / empirical research